ImperialOctopus/worlds-to-follow/docs/03-arts/14-trace.md

 speed="enhancement"
 title="Area Warding"
 subtitle="Spell enhancement">
-When you cast a spell of any Art with a target of Object, you can target a 1 m square region of wall, floor, or ceiling.
+When you cast a spell of any Art that targets an Object, you can count a 1 m square region of wall, floor, or ceiling as a single object.
 Each such section counts separately for _tracing_, and each can hold one trace, regardless of its material.
 </AbilityCard>

 ### Inorganic Optimisations